 When and how you add squats to your workouts depends on your goals, Tamir says.
 If you’re looking to build endurance, you should do three to four sets of at least 12 reps.
 You’ll want to adjust your reps per set if you want to build muscle—aim for 8 to 12 reps with weight.
 And if you’re looking to build maximum strength, do no more than 6 reps with a heavy weight.

-The same goes for frequency: If you’re building endurance Press through heels to stand back up, driving your feet into the ground lighter weights, you can perform the move more frequently as it’s not as taxing on muscles and you don’t need as much recovery.
+The same goes for frequency: If you’re building endurance The Minimum Effective Dose Of Strength Training lighter weights, you can perform the move more frequently as it’s not as taxing on muscles and you don’t need as much recovery.
 You can do bodyweight squats three to four times a week—even more if you want.

 If you’re focusing on strength-building, using heavy weights will put more strain on your muscles.
 So, if you’re incorporating weighted squats, frequency can vary between two to three times a week.
 You’ll want ample recovery time, so you don’t cause injury from overtraining, Tamir says.